Clay Matthews III: 2011

-2012 season
+2012

 Heading into the 2012 season, the defense needed to improve.
-Finishing with the 32nd-ranked defense in the NFL was described by Matthews as "unacceptable."
+Finishing with the 32nd-ranked defense in the NFL was described by Matthews as "unacceptable".
 The Packers picked six straight defensive players in the draft, including Matthews's former teammate, Nick Perry, out of USC.
 Because of Perry's larger size (10 pounds heavier) and not being accustomed to playing pass coverage, he was put at the LOLB position, and Matthews was moved back to the ROLB position he played at in his rookie year.
 The Packers hoped that by drafting Perry, as well as Michigan State DE Jerel Worthy and Iowa DE Mike Daniels, opposing teams would no longer be able to consistently double-team Matthews, allowing pressure to open up on all sides.

 Prior to the 2012 season, Sporting News ranked Matthews as the second-best outside linebacker in the league, only behind Cowboys' star DeMarcus Ware.
-Matthews started out the season with a bang.
-He recorded 2.5 sacks in the 30–22 season opener loss to the eventual NFC champion San Francisco 49ers and then posted a career-high 3.5 sacks against the Chicago Bears on Thursday night.
+Matthews started the season with a bang.
+He recorded 2.5 sacks in the 30–22 season opener loss to the eventual NFC champion San Francisco 49ers and then posted a career-high 3.5 sacks against the Chicago Bears on Thursday Night Football.
 Matthews became one of only six players in NFL history to record six or more sacks in the first two games of the season, and is the only player ever to do it twice.
 Entering Week 9 against the Arizona Cardinals, he was second in the league in sacks with nine.
 Matthews had to leave the game in the second half after his left hamstring started to tighten up.
-He was eventually ruled out for weeks 11 through 13.
+He was eventually ruled out for Weeks 11 through 13.
 After missing four straight games with the hamstring injury, Matthews recorded six tackles, two sacks, and a pass deflection in a 21–13 victory over the Chicago Bears.
 This victory crowned the Packers as NFC North champions for the second year in a row.
 Matthews totaled three tackles and a sack in a 37–34 season ending loss to the Minnesota Vikings.
 He finished the season with 43 tackles, 13.0 sacks (fifth in the league), two passes defended, and a forced fumble.
 Matthews was selected to his fourth straight Pro Bowl, but dropped out due to injury, and was named to the All-Pro team for the second time.
+He was ranked 31st by his fellow players on the NFL Top 100 Players of 2013.

 In the off-season, Matthews became the highest-paid linebacker in NFL history when the Packers and he made a deal worth $66 million over the next five seasons.